dhervastest/dhervastest/_posts/2020-02-17-Robotics:-Line-Follower.md

 # 2. Image processing

 Before implementing the robot intelligence, we must do a **simple image processing** in order to extract the information from the sensors we have been provided.
 Firstly, we need to get the **RGB** image from the camera, and convert it to **HSV**.
 Then, what I have done is, using the cv2 library, create a mask with the line colour and aplying it to the HSV image.
-Now we have a binary image, so we can start extracting information from it.
+Now we have a **binary image**, so we can start extracting information from it.

 <figure class="align-center">
   <img src="{{ '/assets/images/blog/rgb.png' | absolute_url }}" alt="RGB image">